BlockchainLabsNZ/zipper-contracts/audit/README.md

 BATCH_SIZE never used but another variable with the same functionality is declared [View on GitHub](https://github.com/BlockchainLabsNZ/zipper-contracts/issues/5)

 - **Optimal gas prices for deploy_zipt.js** - `Best practices` <br>
- it is worth to check the gas price right before running deploy_zipt.js to avoid both overspending and crash because of low gas price.
+It is worth checking the gas price right before running deploy_zipt.js to avoid both overspending and crash because of low gas price.
 [View on GitHub](https://github.com/BlockchainLabsNZ/zipper-contracts/issues/6)

 ### Moderate